Beaconsyh08/COMP90041-2020SEM2/README.md

 https://discord.gg/UytM452

 ## **Structures**
-  * Tutorial handout
+  * Tutorial handouts
   * Tutorial slides
   * Solution written by me (not official answer from the Uni)
-  * Demo code for important points
+  * Demo code for the key concepts

 ## **Planned Schedule (Subject to Change)**
   * Tue(18) 16:15-17:15 (Melbourne Time)